appgineerin/Docs/content/atvo/appgineering-tv-overlay-for-iracing/docs/hotkeys.md

 ## USB device input support

-ATVO hotkeys and hotkeys in professional themes (such as ATVO Theme 2023) can be triggered by a keyboard shortcut or via various kinds of USB input devices, including gamepads, wheels or most button boxes.

-Theme Editor themes only support keyboard shortcuts at the moment, though input device support may come at a later time.
+Hotkeys also support various kinds of USB input devices, including gamepads, wheels or most button boxes.
+This must be enabled explicitly by checking 'Enable input from gamepads, joysticks and similar devices'.
+To use such an input device as a hotkey, ensure the 'Press desired keys' input is in focus and then click your device button.

 When using a gamepad or similar device button to register a hotkey, try to keep the device plugged into the same USB port.
 When switching USB ports, the device name may change and the hotkey will no longer work.